somali-nlp/somali-dialect-classifier/docs/operations/runbook.md

 ## Overview

-This runbook provides operational procedures for the Somali NLP data ingestion pipeline.
 The system runs on a 7-day initial collection phase, followed by source-specific refresh cadences.

 ### System Architecture